-3 Credits (3 Lecture 0 Lab 0 Shop)
+3 Credits (3 Lecture 0 Lab 0 Shop) 3 Hrs./Wk.
+(3 Hrs.
+Lecture) 15 wks.

 The purpose of this class is to introduce the basic concepts of injury prevention and management.
 It will address sports related injuries, injury prevention, evaluation, treatment, management and rehabilitation and sports medicine related topics.
 Students will become certified in CPR, AED, basic first aid and basic sports medicine concepts in the field of athletic training.
 Students have to successfully complete CPR, AED and basic first aid to pass the course Prerequisites: PHF 155 and BIO 105 or BIO 115/116.